gatsbyjs/gatsby/docs/docs/creating-a-source-plugin.md

 - **Add event-based sync**.
 Some data sources keep event logs and are able to return a list of objects modified since a given time.
 If you're building a source plugin, you can store the last time you fetched data using [`setPluginStatus`](/docs/actions/#setPluginStatus) and then only sync down nodes that have been modified since that time. [gatsby-source-contentful](https://github.com/gatsbyjs/gatsby/tree/master/packages/gatsby-source-contentful) is an example of a source plugin that does this.
 - **Proactively fetch updates**.
 One challenge when developing locally is that a developer might make modifications in a remote data source, like a CMS, and then want to see how it looks in the local environment.
-Typically they will have to restart the `gatsby develop` server to see changes.
-This can be avoided if your source plugin knows to proactively fetch updates from the remote server.
-For example,[gatsby-source-sanity](https://github.com/sanity-io/gatsby-source-sanity), listens to changes to Sanity content when `watchMode` is enabled and pulls them into the Gatsby develop server.
+Typically they will have to restart the `gatsby develop` server or hit the [refresh endpoint](/docs/environment-variables/#reserved-environment-variables) to see changes.
+If data source allows subscribing to data changes events, you should implement the [`sourceNodesStatefully`](/docs/node-apis/#sourceNodesStatefully) API instead of `sourceNodes`.
+This will ensure that plugin won't try to create new subscriptions on data refreshes managed by Gatsby.